-Eighteen engineering students had the opportunity to tour the local fulfillment center of e-commerce giant Amazon this February.
+Eighteen students had the opportunity to tour the local fulfillment center of e-commerce giant Amazon on February 4, 2016.
 Dr. Aldo McLean organized the tour as part of his Logistics Management and Value Engineering courses, and invited students in Engineering Management Design and Material Management to join as well.

 Serving as a more hands-on learning activity, the tour helps students tangibly relate the engineering and management skills they learn in class to a work environment.
 “The Amazon tour is a great example of a fusion between basic and complex logistics principles in one place,” said Dr. McLean.
 “You can experience storage, order picking, material handling, order processing, receiving, shipping, optimization, and other operations on one tour.”

 In addition to observing these operations, the tour allows students to ask detailed questions about processes like facility planning and work flow, as well as questions about internships and job opportunities after college.
 Specific questions asked by students regarded inventory allocation, drone logistics, and managerial processes.
 Students were most excited about seeing how “such a big company operates and functions,” and how the “massive amount of inventory” is handled.

 Opened in September 2011, the Chattanooga Amazon Fulfillment Center is one million square feet, has over 2,000 employees, and can house 20 million items or more at any given time.
 It’s no surprise, then, that students were impressed by the scale and complexity of operations.
 When asked about the experience, students commented on the “organization of people and products,” the equipment used, and “how smoothly things worked.”
 “The most memorable part,” said Cole Gallagher, “was learning the entire process of how [the facility] operates.”